List of Ubisoft subsidiaries: Ubisoft São Paulo

 Ubisoft São Paulo was located in São Paulo, Brazil.
 The studio's foundation was announced on 24 June 2008 with a planned opening with 20 employees set for late July 2008, seeking to employ about 200 total staff after a four-year lifespan.
 Early on, studio head Bertrand Chaverot stated that Ubisoft was considering to open additional studios in Rio de Janeiro and Florianópolis.
 On 20 January 2009, it was announced that Ubisoft had acquired Porto Alegre-based Southlogic Studios, which was merged into Ubisoft São Paulo.
 On 29 September 2010, Ubisoft reported that, due to a declining market interest in Nintendo DS games, the operations in Brazil would be re-evaluated, and that Ubisoft São Paulo's development facilities would be ramped down by the end of the year.

+Ubisoft Winnipeg

+On 6 April 2018, Ubisoft announced it would invest in Canada's Manitoba province to create 100 jobs within five years, establishing a studio located in Winnipeg.
+Darryl Long will serve as the studio's managing director.
+Ubisoft Winnipeg worked on Ubisoft's open world franchises.
+On June 10, 2026, it was announced that Ubisoft was closing the studio and laying off dozen of employees.

 Ubisoft Zurich

 Ubisoft Zurich began hiring for an unannounced free-to-play game in August 2011.
 The company was set up by Yann Le Tensorer, who became its managing director, in Thalwil, a suburb of Zürich, Switzerland.
 In an interview with Swiss magazine 20 Minuten, Le Tensorer explained that Ubisoft Zurich would be developing games with a focus on online gameplay.
 He also stated that the company was planning to initially hire 20 people, and later expand the studio as the Swiss game development scene grew, as it was the case with Ubisoft Montreal.
 However, in October 2013, Ubisoft announced that Ubisoft Zurich would be closed by the end of that month, citing the cancellation of the studio's only in-development game as reason for the closure.
 16 people were laid off in the process, all of whom were offered positions in other Ubisoft studios.